bijaymunda181/Linux-prep/linux-questions.md

 This file keeps track of when each log file was last rotated so logrotate knows whether to rotate again or not.

+## 🔥 Question 10: How can you run logrotate manually (command to trigger it)?
+logrotate /etc/logrotate.conf